MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/prepare-environment-adrms.md

 ### Step 1: Opt out from the automatic service update

-Use the following [Set-IRMConfiguration](/powershell/module/exchange/encryption-and-certificates/set-irmconfiguration) Exchange Online PowerShell command:`Set-IRMConfiguration -AutomaticServiceUpdateEnabled $false`.
+Use the following [Set-IRMConfiguration](/powershell/module/exchange/encryption-and-certificates/set-irmconfiguration) Exchange Online PowerShell command:`Set-IRMConfiguration -AutomaticServiceUpdateEnabled $false`

 ### Step 2: Start planning for migration

-See the migration guidance: [Migrating from AD RMS to Azure Information Protection](../plan-design/migrate-from-ad-rms-to-azure-rms.md).
+See the migration guidance: [Migrating from AD RMS to Azure Information Protection](../plan-design/migrate-from-ad-rms-to-azure-rms.md)

 ## You see an option to activate protection when you configure Azure Information Protection